chuegle/boto/docs/source/ref/cloudfront.rst

 False

 Note that a new caller reference is created automatically, using uuid.uuid4().
-The :class:`boto.cloudfront.distribution.Distribution`, :class:`boto.cloudfront.distribution.DistributionConfig` and
+The :class:`boto1.cloudfront.distribution.Distribution`, :class:`boto1.cloudfront.distribution.DistributionConfig` and
-:class:`boto.cloudfront.distribution.DistributionSummary` objects are defined in the :mod:`boto.cloudfront.distribution` module.
+:class:`boto1.cloudfront.distribution.DistributionSummary` objects are defined in the :mod:`boto1.cloudfront.distribution` module.

 To get a listing of all current distributions:

 >>> rs = c.get_all_distributions()
 >>> rs
-[<boto.cloudfront.distribution.DistributionSummary instance at 0xe8d4e0>,
+[<boto1.cloudfront.distribution.DistributionSummary instance at 0xe8d4e0>,
- <boto.cloudfront.distribution.DistributionSummary instance at 0xe8d788>]
+ <boto1.cloudfront.distribution.DistributionSummary instance at 0xe8d788>]

-This returns a list of :class:`boto.cloudfront.distribution.DistributionSummary` objects.
+This returns a list of :class:`boto1.cloudfront.distribution.DistributionSummary` objects.
 Note that paging is not yet supported!
-To get a :class:`boto.cloudfront.distribution.DistributionObject` from a :class:`boto.cloudfront.distribution.DistributionSummary` object:
+To get a :class:`boto1.cloudfront.distribution.DistributionObject` from a :class:`boto1.cloudfront.distribution.DistributionSummary` object:

 >>> ds = rs[1]
 >>> distro = ds.get_distribution()